-- 4.0 INTRODUCTION
+- 1.0 Introduction

-- 5.0 OBJECTIVES
+- 2.0 Objectives

-- 6.0 MAIN CONTENTS
+- 3.0 Main Contents

-- 3.1 PROGRAMMING LANGUAGE SPECIFICATION
+- 3.1 Programming Language Specification

 - 3.1.1 Forms of Programming Language Specification

-3.1.1.1 SYNTAX
+- 3.1.1.1 Syntax

-3.1.1.2 SEMANTICS
+- 3.1.1.2 Semantics

-3.1.2 Programming language reference
+- 3.1.2 Programming language reference

-3.2 PROGRAMMING LANGUAGE TRANSLATION
+- 3.2 Programming Language Translation

 - 3.2.1 Assembler

 - 3.2.1.1 Types of Assembler

 - 3.2.2 Compiler

 - 3.2.2.1 Different Phases of Compilation

-3.2.3 Interpreter
+- 3.2.3 Interpreter

+- 4.0 Conclusion

+- 5.0 Summary

+- 6.0 Tutor-Marked Assignment

-- 7.0 CONCLUSION
+- 7.0 References/Further Readings

-- 8.0 SUMMARY

-- 9.0 TUTOR-MARKED ASSIGNMENT

-This unit can be grouped into two parts; in the first part we will consider the of programming languages while the second part will be for discussion on programming language translation.
+This unit can be grouped into two parts; in the first part we will consider the specification of programming languages while the second part will be for discussion on programming language translation.
 The specification of programming language is the definition of such programming language.
 It is a description of the syntax and semantics of the language so that the language will be used without any ambiguity.
 Specification of programming language also involves programming language reference which is all about the documentation manual for the language.